AnderJoySun/simple_counter_as/README.md

 readable and close to the code that you wrote.
 This makes AssemblyScript a great language to learn about WebAssembly!

-# Notes
+# Build it

+Running `yarn` under folder or path of this project will auto download missing packages and init the build environment.

-Running `yarn build` will build both a debug and a release version of the binary and a text version.
+Then running `yarn build` will build both a debug and a release version of the binary and a text version.

-See `build/debug/simple_counter_as.wat` and `build/release/simple_counter_as.wat` for the generated Wasm.
+See `build/debug/simple_counter_as.wat` and `build/release/simple_counter_as.wat` for the generated Wasm in text mode.

 Running `yarn test` will run a simple unit test.